cunger/escape-velocity/content/blog/ada-for-the-curious.md

 The development of Ada was originally sponsored by the US Department of Defense, when they noticed they spend way too much money on building and fixing embedded systems.
-Since the first version in 1983, the language has developed continuously and far beyond embedded systems, but the most important point to understand about Ada's origin is:
+Since the first version in 1983, the language has developed continuously and far beyond embedded systems, but the most important point to understand about Ada's origin is that:

 **Ada was designed specifically for safety-critical software.**